akabekobeko/wp-theme-minimalflat2/src/readme.txt

 2. See Appearance -> Theme Options to change theme specific options

 == Change Log ==

+= 1.0.6 =
+* Changed: Change the CSS class of design to BEM

 = 1.0.5 =
 * Changed: Widen the width of one column